don-bski/model-railroad/README.md

 indications and slow motion turnout positioning using hobby servos.
 A perl based barebones webserver is implemented for operational status display by computer or phone web browser.<br/>
 <br/>
-The Raspberry Pi 3 model B was used in this project though newer versions will also work.
-The Raspberry Pi runs Raspberry Pi linux which includes code libraries for driving GPIO pins.
+The Raspberry Pi-3 model B was used in this project though newer versions such as the RPi-4 or RPi-5 will also work.
+The RPi runs Raspberry Pi linux which includes code libraries for driving GPIO pins.
 Off-the-shelf RPi hardware **hats** interface the layout sensors and turnout servos.
 One custom hardware hat was constructed since no commercially available item could be found at the time.
 It interfaces the trackside semaphore signals using a software driven 32 bit 74HC595 shift register.
 Hardware schematics and layout details are included.<br/>
 <br/>
 While the code is specific to this model railroad layout, the design concepts and software adaptable to other model railroad projects.
 The code contains test functions which are useful during construction,